Stephen Hanlon: Career

-After leaving his father’s employment, Hanlon began looking for more purposeful work.
+After leaving his father’s practice, Hanlon began looking for more purposeful work.
 In 1979, the State of Florida proposed a State Literacy Test for its graduating high school seniors.
-Hanlon who was living in Tampa at that time, read about an audit in the Tampa Tribune which explained that the state was not doing enough oversight and impact litigation.
+Hanlon, who was living in Tampa at that time, read about an audit in the Tampa Tribune which explained that the local legal services organization was not doing enough impact litigation.
 Hanlon was interested and soon became the Director of Litigation for Bay Area Legal Services in Tampa.
-He learned that the school system was not teaching what was on the test which mostly affected poor and African-American students as they were unable to receive their high school diplomas.
+He learned that the school system was not teaching what was on the test, which mostly affected poor and African-American students, as they were unable to receive their high school diplomas.
 The trial court, relying on a state witness, ruled that the test was "instructionally valid", the question being that "whether past discrimination affected black test results today and whether the tested material was taught in schools."
 Hanlon responded that the District Judge George Carr "erred" as he relied "on a state expert whose familiarity with desegregation in Florida was 'virtually non-existent' ... the documentary record alone established that vestiges (of discrimination) affected performance."
 Hanlon was the lead attorney in the 1983 case Debra P. v.
 Turlington, that concluded with a ruling which required more on-site visits inside classrooms, more student surveys and allowing students to take a 13th year in high school or adult school classes in order to bring them up to the standards of the literacy test.
 The case resulted in a four-year injunction against the state’s use of the Functional Literacy Test to deny diplomas.”